Do Go On - 369 - The Night Witches

 The psychological effect of the Night Witch raids took a toll on the German troops.

-quote one girl managed to fly seven times to the front line and back in her plane she would return
+One girl managed to fly seven times to the front line and back in her plane.

 No.